 |

+With plenty of water building up on site again we can perhaps continue to hope that good birds will be found despite the obvious loss of habitats.
+Perhaps some grey geese or a winter wader might be attracted but it was enjoyable watching a Sparrowhawk today, making use of the track pools to bathe.
 While the search for the recent Pectoral Sandpiper proved predictably fruitless it did however yield some nice autumn birds.
 I'll take these as consolation prizes and proof that it's worth keeping looking.
 First up, were 4 Stonechats followed by a late first-winter Wheatear enjoying the newly dug drainage pipe mounds.
 Skylarks and Meadow Pipits continue to move through the site along with an increasing number of Reed Buntings.
 Three Little Grebes continue to frequent the deep pool along with a Grey Wagtail and it was while observing this latter bird that I notice the star bird of the day - a Rock Pipit!
 A pretty scarce bird in the county, Stanborough Gravel Pits does well for this species with Rock Pipits visiting annually and this the second record of the year following a Spring bird on 16th March.
 In classic form, it crept along the edge of water, taking a bath at one point before preening on the bank.
 Some photos of the Rock Pipit with a video of it preening below.
 I mentioned the Wheatear enjoying the newly dug drainage pipes and this work represents another major step in the site's 'restoration' to farmland.
 Many hundreds of metres of perforated pipe are being laid underground every 20 metres or so on all the slopes.
 These then feed into main drain pipes that will take run-off water to both the main pit and deep pit.

+While the work is fascinating to watch I can't help feeling that an awful lot of plastic is being buried in the soil and that good old-fashioned ditches might have been a more environmentally suitable solution.
+Whether these drains work long-term or not remains to be seen and hopefully some water-logged areas will remain for over-wintering Snipe and Jack Snipe.
 The first week and a half of March saw some much warmer weather with temperatures reaching a heady 18 degrees Celsius.
 South-easterlies also felt promising but those elusive Spring migrants are still awaited.
 New planting has begun (following and perhaps prompted by the recent hedge destruction) and hopefully new good habitat will grow up along the track bank in time.
 Despite the lack of Spring migrants a few highlights have headlined the period and are indicative of the changing season.
 New for the year, a Shelduck appeared for one day on 2nd and another 2 on 11th.
 Also new for the year, up to 3 Barn Owls have been present on site with one regularly hunting the back of the turnip field.
 The real highlight came today, along with the 2 Shelduck, in the form of 2 Redshank feeding along the edge of the main pit.
 Hopefully harbingers of more wader passage and certainly an expected arrival in early Spring.
 Along with the Shelduck and Barn Owls, they take the site year total to 89.
 The first White Wagtail of the year was also with the Pied Wagtail flock.
 The Redshank feeding on 11th Mar Otherwise, the usual parallel trends of growing flocks of winter birds feeding up before leaving and others pairing and courting with a view to breeding have been evident on site.
 The Fieldfare flock enjoying the turnip field has stabilised around 200 birds while Common Gull numbers have diminished being replaced by increasing numbers of Black-headed Gulls.

 A female-type Marsh Harrier was seen on 7th and on the same day at least 24 Common Snipe were flushed from the main weedy area along with at least 3 Jack Snipe.
 In the same area a single Stonechat was last seen on 3rd and may be the last sighting until they return in late summer post breeding.
 On the water, wildfowl numbers have generally fluctuated day-by-day but overall have increased.
 Around 30 Teal, 5-10 Wigeon and up to 50 Shoveler remain on site along with up to 20 Gadwall and well over 30 Tufted Duck and just one Pochard.
 Mandarin Duck number remain around 12 birds with a peak of 16 on 7th but mostly now paired up.
 A Great Crested Grebe visited again on 3rd and a pair of Little Grebes are now exploring nesting sites around the deep pit.
 Coot numbers have risen to at least 5 birds and their calls are now heard constantly as they begin courtship.
 The last half of February proved very quiet with little to report and many of the same birds present.
 However, a returning Oystercatcher arrived on 23rd and stayed until the next day - a welcome boost to morale as Spring tarries!
 The site would appear suitable for them to breed but, being relatively new habitat and in constant flux, the site may not hold enough food for them.
 Either way, the Oystercatcher brings this year's site total to 86.
 Other wading species were in short supply with a maximum count of 11 Snipe flushed on 20th along with 2 Jack Snipe - presumably the same birds recorded earlier in the year.
 Up to 80 Lapwing remained in the area along with 2 Green Sandpipers favouring the long drainage pit as usual.
 An adult Yellow-legged Gull joined the gull roost on 23rd and appeared to be a different bird to the one on 4th being a heavier, possibly male, bird.
 Wildfowl numbers have fluctuated, presumably in response to varying levels of disturbance at the site.
 Mandarin Duck numbers have grown to 12 birds with Wigeon fluctuating between 20 to 50 birds.
 A noticeable influx of Teal occurred with a peak of c150 on 24th but all virtually gone by the end of the week.
 Tufted Duck numbers also peaked at 19 birds on 24th and varying numbers of Shoveler (max 21) and Gadwall (max 10) were present.
 A single Pochard visited on 22nd while a Little Grebe has been seen on a couple of occasions.
 Two Great Crested Grebes were present on 26th and 2 Coot remain on site.
 Another Little Egret made a brief appearance on 23rd.
 Perhaps more noticeable on site has been the flocks of birds gathering to feed in the large sheep fields.
 Common Gulls have been passing through with the flock peaking at about 300 birds on 20th.
 The most dramatic flocks have been the Woodpigeons with some Stock Doves and Jackdaws mixed in.
 Several flocks of around 1,000 birds commute between the surrounding fields and virtually cover the crop when they land!
 Woodpigeons feeding on the turnip tops A smaller flock of c100 Fieldfares also remains in the field.
 These flocks of course attract predators and 2 Peregrines have continue to visit the site but, as yet, no Merlin.
 Last year's wing-tagged Buzzard has reappeared and at least 2 Ravens have been seen flying over the site on a few occasions.
 Another noticeable change - very much in line with previous years - is the growing flocks of Pied Wagtails and Meadow Pipits visiting the water's edge.
 Hopefully these in time will harbour White Wagtails and maybe some scarcer pipits.
 Passerine activity is more noticeable with the approach of Spring and both Yellowhammers and Reed Buntings are now singing on site.
 They will hopefully breed but one major set-back for all passerines has been the sudden removal of the willow hedge between the ruin and Symondshyde Farm.
 Aside from providing shelter and nesting opportunities for many birds the hedge-line also provided a valuable corridor into an otherwise shrub-less site.
 The track between the hedges also held a variety of butterflies not found elsewhere on site.
 It is not clear why the hedge was ripped out and hopefully it will be allowed to re-grow but equally it may be ploughed in and replaced with a fence.
 A real loss at the very start of the breeding season.
 The good news is that March has arrived and with it the promise of Spring migrants.
 We'll hopefully soon have the calls of Little Ringed Plovers on site with Sand Martins and Swallows overhead.
 Last year March saw some excellent birds so let's see what this year brings!